sreeja18/Assignment-task1/README.md

 • Rating

 • Number of reviews
-# In Part-1.py

-After running the code, we will get an Excel sheet of scrapped items.
 # Assignment-task2
 With the Product URL received in the above case, need to hit around 200 URL's, and fetch below items: